 Red Meat Updates is an annual conference developed to provide information, inspiration and connections for the Tasmanian red meat industry.
 The program is developed by a producer-led working group, which ensures the event is relevant, valuable, respected and well attended by sheep and cattle producers.

 Red Meat Updates was first held in 2013 and has continued to grow ever since.
-The event consistently attracts 300 people, with over 350 people attending in 2017 and tickets selling out in advance.
+The event consistently attracts 300 people, with over 350 people attending recent years and tickets selling out in advance.
 Approximately 70% of conference attendees are sheep and cattle producers.

 Red Meat Updates covers a range of production, business and supply chain topics under the themes of beef, sheep, dryland pasture and irrigated pasture.